The Kilimanjaro countdown

 When the final invoice arrives read through everything carefully – preferably at least a month before in order to give your agency time to make any amendments should they need to.
 Just a few things to look out for include: Is everything you’ve paid for included on the itinerary?(For an example, here is a list of what we include – and exclude – in the price of our treks.)
 Do you know how you’re going to get to your hotel from the airport?
 Do you have accommodation for every night?
 Are all the timings correct?
 In other words, go through everything really thoroughly to make sure you’re not missing something – it could save you a lot of stress later on!

 Lift-off!
 Many people say you’ve done the hard part already.
 But you don’t get a certificate for merely preparing for a Kilimanjaro trek.
 Only for getting to the summit.
-So there’s nothing to it now except tying your laces, picking up your daypack – and climb that mountain.
+So there’s nothing to it now except tying your laces, picking up your daypack – and climbing that mountain.
 See our On the Mountain pages for details of what it’s like and how to make the most of your time on Kili.

 Don’t forget to enjoy it, too.
 You’ve spent a lot of time, effort and money getting to this mountain, so make sure you savour every single moment.
 Stop to smell the flowers, pause awhile to observe the behaviour of the colobus monkeys as they crash from tree to tree, and make sure you fill several memory cards with photos; you’ll only regret it later on otherwise.
 And besides, the slower you go, the more time you give your body to acclimatise – and thus increase your chances of making it to the summit.
 GOOD LUCK!